Lead Development and Optimization

-The Lead Development and Optimization Shared Resource (LDOSR), led by Divya Kamath, PhD, provides access to expertise in target identification and validation, screening compounds, preclinical candidate development, drug delivery and preclinical proof-of-concept animal studies.
-The LDOSR is a key asset supporting discovery and development activities of researchers at The University of Kansas Cancer Center.
+The Lead Development and Optimization Shared Resource (LDOSR), led by Divya Kamath, PhD, supports early-stage drug discovery and development research at The University of Kansas Cancer Center.
+It provides expertise in target validation, high throughput screening, lead generation and optimization, analytical chemistry, formulation, novel drug delivery and preclinical drug safety, pharmacokinetics and proof-of-concept animal studies.
+The LDOSR is a key asset supporting the discovery and development activities of researchers at The University of Kansas Cancer Center through 4 essential aims:

-Cancer center members, as well as other industry partners and researchers at other cancer centers, have access to these services.
-The shared resource is comprised of 3 components that provide discovery and development support of novel cancer therapeutics in the following preclinical space:
+Cancer center members, as well as other industry partners and researchers from other cancer centers, have access to these services.
+The shared resource is comprised of 3 components that provide preclinical support:

 [00:00:00] Hi, I'm Divya Kamath.
 I am a research assistant professor in cancer biology.
 I'm also the director of the Lead Development and Optimization shared resource.